czl9707/notes-n-writings/note/by/developer/clustering.md

 - Repeat until group member converge.
 - If a group loss all member, we drop it, may or may not re-initialize it randomly.

-K-Means performs poorly when feature dimension goes high, or k goes high.
+K-Means' performance decrease drastically when feature dimension goes high, or k goes high, [PCA](note/by/developer/principle_component_analysis.md) and other dimension reduction methods are common remediations.
 And K-Means also makes the assumption that the cluster is round shaped, which leads to problem in many case.

 ## DBSCAN